The difference between a Commercial painter

 - Facility Managers

-Because Boston businesses have different painting needs than residential customers, a Boston Commercial Painting Contractor is set up to meet these unique needs better than a residential painting company would be able to.
+All of the above businesses have many moving parts.
+A commercial painter is able to address these needs which are much different than the painting needs of residential customers.
+A Boston Commercial Painting Contractor is set up to meet these unique needs better than a residential painting company.
 Some larger Boston Area Painting Companies and Contractors do both Commercial and Residential painting but have separate “departments” for each type of work.
 This is just fine too.

 - Homeowners Associations (HOAs) where multiple building owners have a stake in the project’s outcome and need individual billing and invoicing.

-- Condominium complexes that are managed by either a board of directors or a Property Manager.
+- Condominium complexes which are managed by either a board of directors or a Property Manager.

 - Large and small exterior and interior projects for a business – especially if the business needs to stay open during the painting process.

-- Businesses that are on a tight project timeframe and need to be sure that the Boston Commercial Painting Company shows up when they say they will.
+- Businesses on a tight project timeframe must ensure that the Boston Commercial Painting Company shows up when they say they will.

 - Companies with unique items that need painting, such as pipes, gas tanks, speed bumps, flag poles, and bollards to paint.